 But when it causes you to feel like the center of attention or that people are forming negative opinions about you, it can leave you feeling socially anxious and insecure.

-I think it’s important to clarify that mild self-consciousness might not always be negative.
-I have only experienced the negative side of it, but everyone is different.
+I think it’s important to clarify that mild self-consciousness isn’t always negative.

-It’s also healthy to experience moderate levels of self-consciousness and is completely normal to care what other people think of us.
+It’s can be healthy to experience moderate levels of self-consciousness and is very human to care what other people think of us.

 It only becomes a problem when it causes us to act out of character or feel overly anxious.

 This is simple, but often gets mixed up or both get used interchangeably.

 Self-awareness is an awareness of you.
 It is your conscious awareness of yourself, your values, your emotions, your thoughts, your desires, and so on.

 Self-awareness is important for leading a positive and happy life and essential for personal and professional growth.

 Self-consciousness, however, is how you imagine others perceive you, usually in negitive ways.
 It is your own opinion of yourself being projected from outside of you back onto you.

 It’s not actually what other people think of you, but how you see yourself unconsciously.
 It’s a projection.